 In its history, Magenta has been and continues to be visionary, as seen by the following accomplishments.
 Magenta’s staff has been responsible for creating:

-- We celebrated the 15th anniversary of Vista Magazine in the gardens of Palazzo Medici Riccardi, part of the headquarters of the Province of Florence.
-The current Prime Minister, Matteo Renzi, was the head of the Province and granted the space for the event in conjunction with the local United States Consulate, which hosted an exhibition by resident American artists.
+We celebrated the 15th anniversary of Vista Magazine in the gardens of Palazzo Medici Riccardi, part of the headquarters of the Province of Florence.
+Later Prime Minister of Italy, Matteo Renzi was president of the Province of Florence and granted the space for the event in conjunction with the local United States Consulate to host an exhibition by resident American artists.

 Concurrently with the anniversary celebration, Magenta launched a series of magazine issues with coverage of contemporary American residents in Tuscany.
 (July 2005).

 This led to the initiative “Florence Through the Eyes and Lives of Foreigners” and a number of theme issues.
 Magenta was the first news outlet to publish profiles of resident foreigners who have made a difference.

 Through “Florence Through the Eyes and Lives of Foreigners,” Magenta organized the first-ever meeting of six expatriate groups was organized, which included an ethnic buffet with speeches by the presidents of each group.
 (2008)

 Under the auspices of Magenta’s “Amerigo & America” program, four English-speaking expatriate groups held an art show in the Palagio di Parte Guelfa, granted for the occasion by the City of Florence (2012).

 The current project is a book on the contribution of notable native and expat residents on the city of Florence from 1944 to the present, starting with World War II and ending with the coronavirus pandemic.